AstuteVision/astute-backend-django/README.md

 # Astute backend
+## Description
+This is a backend for astute project.
+It is written in python using django framework.
+It is a REST API service to get information about locations and goods in the shop and create websocket connections to create routes for customers in shops and get information about their location in the shop.

 ## How to run

 1) Run postgres, if you don't have it you can run it by: